TLeafWolf/C-_Group_Project/README.md

 connect the menu files to main and replace or move any code to whatever files they need to go in. (to be done by Tyler)

-connect the order files to main and replace or move any code to whatever files they need to go in. (to be done by Cameron Mayo)
+connect the order files to main and replace or move any code to whatever files they need to go in. (to be done by Tyler)

 ## A working application using at least two classes (25 points).